Kong/docs.konghq.com/app/deck/get-started.md

       - "/"' | deck gateway apply
 ```

-You can now make a HTTP request to your running {{ site.base_gateway }} instance and see it proxied to HTTPBin:
+You can now make a HTTP request to your running {{ site.base_gateway }} instance and see it proxied to httpbin:

 ```bash
 curl http://localhost:8000/anything
 ```

-## Add Rate Limiting
+## Add rate limiting

-At this point {{ site.base_gateway }} is a transparent layer that proxies requests to the upstream HTTPBin instance.
-Let's add the [rate limiting](/hub/rate-limiting/) plugin to make sure that people only make five requests per minute.
+At this point, {{ site.base_gateway }} is a transparent layer that proxies requests to the upstream httpbin instance.
+Let's add the [Rate Limiting](/hub/kong-inc/rate-limiting/) plugin to make sure that people only make five requests per minute:

 ```bash
 echo '_format_version: "3.0"